s-macke/concepts-of-programming-languages/docs/exercises/Exercise9.md

 }
 ```

-Write a function `GetHostname` that calls the C function and returns the hostname as a Go string.
+Start with the function `GetHostname` that calls the C function and returns the hostname as a Go string.

 ```Go
 func getHostname() string {